webex/webex-android-sdk/README.md

 ## Install

-Assuming you already have an android project, e.g. _MySparkApp_, for your android app, here are the steps to integrate the Spark Android SDK into your project using [Gradle](https://gradle.org):
+Assuming you already have an Android project, e.g. _MySparkApp_, for your android app, here are the steps to integrate the Spark Android SDK into your project using [Gradle](https://gradle.org):

 1. Add the following repository to your Top-level build.gradle file